Arabic Proficiency Test (APT) Proctoring Guide

 Note: If bandwidth is limited, half of the test takers can start with Reading/Writing and the other half with Listening/Speaking (this can also help reduce the noise level)

-The APT must be taken in a proctored environment, with a proctor who is authorized by the organization sponsoring the test.
+Avant Assessment’s online language proficiency tests must be taken in a proctored environment with a proctor who is authorized by the organization sponsoring the test.

-Test takers should have access to pens or pencils only during the Writing section of the test if it is being administered as handwritten.
+- The use of dictionaries, textbooks, cell phones, paper, pens, or other support materials (paper-based or electronic).
+The only time test takers should have access to pens or pencils is if the Writing section is being administered as handwritten.

 To Begin Testing